Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

 How to run:

+- Generate credentials for the IAM user `upp-factset-provisioner` in `content-test` aws account for a dev stack or in `content-prod` aws account for a staging/ prod stack.

 # Parameters

 * MASTER_PASSWORD: Master password of RDS instance; must be 10-25 alpha numeric characters
 * ENVIRONMENT_NAME: Used to distinguish between stacks
 * ENVIRONMENT_TAG: Used for AWS resource tagging.
-* VAULT_PASS: Used to read ansible provisioning data, can be found in last pass under upp-factset-provisioner
+* VAULT_PASS: Used to read ansible provisioning data, can be found in last pass under **UPP Factset Provisioner**
 * AWS_ACCOUNT: Account in which to provision RDS; must be either content-test or content-prod
+* AWS_ACCESS_KEY: Access key of the IAM provisioner user
+* AWS_SECRET_ACCESS_KEY: Secret Access key of the IAM provisioner user

 `docker pull coco/upp-factset-provisioner:latest`
 ```